- 1. Convert OGG to Other Format+

 Step 1 Upload your OGG file.

-Run Wondershare OGG Converter on your computer before clicking the Audio Converter tab.
+Run Wondershare OGG Converter on your computer before clicking the Converter tab.
 Now click the Add Files or drag and drop your OGG files on the Audio Converter.

 Step 2 Edit OGG file.